victor-onoja/sample-repo/README.md

 # sample-repo
-a sample repo for learning git
+a sample repo for learning git, 2022